stkent/stkent.github.io/_posts/2016-10-07-proguardfiles-a-cautionary-tale.md

 }
 {% endhighlight %}

 This is exactly how I originally assumed the `proguardFiles` method worked!
 Any existing configuration files are explicitly **replaced** by those contained in the argument passed to `setProguardFiles`.
-So, here's a fixed version of our build.gradle file:
+So, here’s a fixed version of our build.gradle file:

 {% highlight groovy %}
 buildTypes {